 It’s Flu Season!
 A Little Prevention Goes a Long Way

-This year the Flu is in full force and rapidly increasing according to a new report by Orange County Public Health.
+This year the COVID-2019 virus is in full force and rapidly increasing according to a new report by Orange County Public Health.
 Prevention is your first line of defense for keeping everyone healthy and productive all year round.
 So, what can you do about it?
 How can you take an active role in ensuring that you and your employees can stay healthy and productive?

 Simple things you can do around the office:

 An Apple a Day Keeps the Doctor Away

 Staying as healthy as possible makes it easier for the body to fend off infections.
 Provide healthy snack options and bottled water to help replenish employees.
 Encourage everyone to get a good night’s sleep and drink plenty of fluids.